 Watch our videos.

 Vision Housing Consultancy Services is a certified social enterprise, officially accredited with the Social Enterprise Mark – proving they are in business is to improve society.
 The Mark provides reassurance that Vision Housing is a credible social enterprise.
+We also ensure our operations comply with the QMS (Quality Management Systems) implementing to meet the requirements of ISO 9001: 2015 accreditation.

 “The figures speak for themselves”